-EVENTS: To observe the International Day of the Tropics 2023; The James Cook University in Singapore will held a webinar on June 28th at 5:00 p.m.
-SGT with a focus on the needs of Sustainable food production in an ever-changing environment.
-To Participe register here.
+EVENTS: on June 30th, to observe the International Day of the Tropics 2024; The James Cook University in Singapore will held a webinar starting at 10:00 p.m.
+SGT with a focus on the needs of the communities living in the tropics.
+To Participe register!

 PODCASTS: Is life in the tropics getting better?
 The State of the Tropics Report analyses a range of environmental, social and economic indicators to answer this question.
 The analysis shines a bright light on a variety of key issues and provides a foundation for policy makers, geopolitical analysts and other stakeholders to examine in greater detail the tropics and the major issues affecting it.
 Listen to the audio-podcasts!